 The service class parameter specifies the requested service class of the data unit transfer.
 The allowed values of service class are described in 5.1.1.5 (Interpretation of service class parameter in MAC service primitives in a STA) and 5.1.3 (MSDU ordering).

 The station vector parameter is present if GLK is in use, and provides a set of service_access_point_identifiers (as defined in 802.1Q) indicating the set of virtual point-to-point LANs for this data transfer, and thus the set of GLK links over which the MSDU is transferred.

+The MSDU format parameter indicates if the supplied MSDU is in EDP or LDP format.

 5.2.3.3 When generated